schotts-fired/sdtd/README.md

 ```

 This process can be used to run all the experiments specified in the
-`sdtd/vae/configs/sweeps` directories.
+[sweeps directory](vae/configs/sweep).
 The outputs for each of the experiments
 will be logged in the `wandb` project `vae` and can be found in the `Sweeps`
 tab.